Geological mapping in the Owaria-Touno area, Japan

 Preface

-This is prepared for a person who want to study geological mapping by oneself.
-Model field area is selected from the Owari area.
-Some examples of practical mapping are shown in the following chapters.
+This is prepared for a person who wants to study geological mapping by oneself.
+Model field routes are selected from the Owari-Touno area.
+Some examples of mapping are shown in the following chapters.

 --------------------